fila2021/explore-tigray/README.md

 For assessment:

 - Please clone the repo locally and open `index.html` in a browser.
-- All features (search, filter, map, chatbot) work as expected.
+- All features (search, filter, map) work as expected.

 ---